smart-data-lake/getting-started/presentation/lecture_notes.md

 > <details><summary>Solution: Click to expand!</summary>
 >
-> search stream in Schema Viewer
+> search interval in Schema Viewer
 > and add to the `config/global.conf` -> `global`->`synchronousStreamingTriggerIntervalSec = 10`
 > This defines the interval between 2 starts (not end to start)
 > </details>